-Residents enter the child and adolescent psychiatry program in much the same way as they enter the general psychiatry program.
-A two year fellowship in child and adolescent psychiatry is offered to residents who have completed the equivalent of three years in general psychiatry training.
-WPIC trainees who enter this program in general psychiatry and later decide to pursue subspecialty training here in child/adolescent psychiatry are able to do so if there are positions available.
-Additionally anyone wishing to switch must decide by the beginning of their third year of adult training and are required to be in good standing with the program.
+Residents enter the child and adolescent psychiatry program in much the same way as they enter the general psychiatry program (i.e. there is NOT a separate ERAS code).
+In this Combined Five-Year Adult and Child/Adolescent Training Program (aka “Child Track”), the final two years are dedicated to fellowship training in child and adolescent psychiatry.
+WPIC trainees who enter our general psychiatry residency program and later decide to pursue subspecialty training in child/adolescent psychiatry are able to do so at WPIC if there are positions available.
+Anyone wishing to switch must decide by the beginning of their third year of adult training and are required to be in good standing with the program.

-The Combined Five Year Adult and Child/Adolescent Training Program, begun in 1970 here at WPIC, was one of the first such integrated programs nationally.
-Trainees may enter the combined program following graduation from medical school, as a PGY1, or after completion of a separate one-year internship, as a PGY2.
-This integrated approach to training allows the trainee to build, in stepwise fashion, on their basic adult psychiatry training, and gain more exposure and experience with child and adolescent psychiatry as early as their PGY2 year of training.
-Otherwise the first 3 years of training are similar to those of adult trainees.
+The WPIC Child Track, begun in 1970, was one of the first such integrated programs nationally.
+Trainees may enter the 5-year combined program following graduation from medical school, as a PGY1, or after completion of a separate one-year internship, as a PGY2.
+This integrated approach to training allows the trainee to build, in stepwise fashion, on their basic adult psychiatry training, and gain more exposure and experience with child and adolescent psychiatry.
+The first three years is very similar to that of the categorical psychiatry residency program, with the exception that the Child Track Resident has exposure to pediatric medicine and neurology in their PGY-1 year.
+The Child Track Resident also has the ability to begin their longitudinal outpatient clinic through the Center for Children and Families in their PGY-3 year, so that they may opt to have continuity within this clinic for up to two and a half years.

 The first year, the internship, is designed to provide a foundation for subsequent training in psychiatry.
 The clinical rotations and didactic curriculum are integrated to prepare residents to competently manage a broad variety of medical and psychiatric disorders and emergencies.
 This is the first step in acquiring mastery over a wide variety of skills that are required by a modern-day psychiatrist.

-While identical to the PGY1 in the 4-year adult program in goals and objectives, as well as most clinical experiences, residents in the combined 5-year program can elect to complete 3 months of pediatrics at Children's Hospital of Pittsburgh, instead of internal medicine, and will complete one month of pediatric neurology, in addition to a month of adult neurology.
+While identical to the PGY1 in the 4-year general program in goals and objectives, as well as most clinical experiences, residents in the combined 5-year program can elect to complete some or all of their medicine requirements through pediatrics at Children's Hospital of Pittsburgh, as opposed to inpatient family medicine through the UPMC St. Margaret’s family medicine program.
+Also, the Child Track Residents split their neurology months with one month of pediatric neurology and one month of adult neurology.

-Residents rotate through the Psychiatric ER for 3 months and continue to take overnight call in the ER throughout their 2nd year.
+Residents rotate through the Psychiatric ER, (The DEC), for 3 blocks and continue to take overnight call in the ER throughout their 2nd year.
 The free standing Psychiatric Emergency Room, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, routine pharmacologic management, and referrals for acute inpatient hospitalization, partial day programs, and outpatient clinics.
-During the evenings, the residents are the primary medical doctors in the emergency room, working with a supervising attending, "in house", with child attending supervision by phone as needed.
+During the evenings, the residents are the primary medical doctors in the emergency room, working with a directly supervising attending, "in house", with child attending supervision by phone as needed.

-A 3-month rotation in Substance-related disorders and anxiety disorders is divided into a 1-month rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System - Highland Drive, and a 2-month rotation at WPIC on an inpatient service specializing in acute treatment of substance-related disorders.
+A 3 block rotation in substance-related disorders and anxiety disorders is divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System - Highland Drive, and a total of 2 blocks rotating at WPIC on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.

-The formal didactic curriculum during PGY1 focuses on fundamental psychiatric knowledge base upon which subsequent training and education will build on.
+The formal didactic curriculum during PGY1 focuses on fundamental psychiatric knowledge base upon which subsequent training and education will build.
 The curriculum includes lectures, seminars, case conference, grand rounds and workshops.
 These programs are directed and taught by faculty, many of whom are renowned experts in their areas.

 The second year of residency training is an exciting year that provides a core set of experiences that essentially define the scope of psychiatry.
 Residents undergo clinical rotations in adult, child, geriatric and Consultation and Liaison psychiatry services.
 The didactic curriculum is closely integrated with these clinical experiences.
 Residents begin psychotherapy training with patient assignments and individual supervision towards the middle of PGY2.
 At the end of the second year, residents will be able to competently diagnose and treat a wide variety of common psychiatric disorders.